On the Complexity of the Orbit Problem: Three-dimensional target space

+In this section, we will show that there exists a bound $N$, exponentially large in the size of the input, such that if the problem instance is positive, then there exists a witness exponent $n$ with $n<N$.
+This will be sufficient to show that the problem is in the complexity class $\nprp$, as outlined earlier.

+The eigenvalues of $\matr{A}$ may be assumed to be non-zero algebraic numbers: if $0$ is an eigenvalue, then $\eq(0,0)$ gives a linear dependence between the coefficients $\orbitcoeff_1,\orbitcoeff_2,\orbitcoeff_3$, yielding a lower-dimensional Master System, so the existence of the bound $N$ follows inductively.

-Following the strategy of the two-dimensional case, we will select tuples of equations and obtain a bound on $n$ using the lemmas for Skolem's problem for recurrences of depth 4 in Appendix F. We will again case split on the equivalence classes of the relation $\sim$.
+Following the strategy of the two-dimensional case, we will perform a case analysis on the residue of $n$ modulo $L$: let $n\bmod L = r$ be fixed throughout this section.
+To obtain the required bound $N$, it is sufficient to derive a bound $N_r$, also exponentially large in the size of the input, such that if there exists a witness exponent of residue $r$ modulo $L$, then such a witness may be found which does not exceed $N_r$.
+As in the two-dimensional case, we will select tuples of equations and obtain a bound on $n$ using the results for the Skolem Problem for recurrences of order $4$ in Section \ref{appSkolem4}.
+We will again perform a case analysis on the equivalence classes of the relation $\sim$.

-\emph{Case I.} Suppose there are at least two pairs of classes $\left({\cal C}_{i},\overline{{\cal C}_{i}}\right)$, $\left({\cal C}_{j},\overline{{\cal C}_{j}}\right)$ which are not self-conjugate.
-Then let $\alpha\in{\cal C}_{i}$, $\beta=\overline{\alpha}\in\overline{{\cal C}_{i}}$, $\gamma\in{\cal C}_{j}$, $\delta=\overline{\gamma}\in\overline{{\cal C}_{j}}$.
+\emph{Case I.} Suppose there are at least two pairs of classes $({\cls C}_i,\overline{{\cls C}_i})$, $({\cls C}_j,\overline{{\cls C}_j})$ which are not self-conjugate.
+Then let $\alpha\in{\cls C}_i$, $\beta=\overline{\alpha}\in \overline{{\cls C}_i}$, $\gamma\in{\cls C}_j$, $\delta=\overline{\gamma}\in\overline{{\cls C}_j}$.
 Then we consider the tuple of equations

-If the vectors on the right-hand side are linearly dependent, then we rewrite the right-hand side as a linear combination of $h<3$ vectors and obtain a bound on $n$ as we did for tuples of equations in the one- and two-dimensional orbit problem.
-If the vectors on the right-hand side of (\ref{eq: 3do, 1111 tuple}) are linearly independent, then we calculate the normal of their three-dimensional subspace of $\mathbb{A}^{4}$, obtaining an equation
+If the vectors on the right-hand side are linearly dependent over $\alg$, then we rewrite the right-hand side as a linear combination of at most two vectors and obtain the required bound on $n$ by considering a linear recurrence sequence of order $2$ or $3$.
+If the vectors on the right-hand side of (\ref{eq: 3do, 1111 tuple}) are linearly independent over $\alg$, then we calculate the normal of the three-dimensional subspace of $\alg^4$ that they span, obtaining an equation